mebmrauf/CSE423-Computer-Graphics/Notes/Final/FL02 - Color Models.md

 and at 0% lightness, everything becomes black.

 Regarding Hue Calculation:
-Yes, both HSL and HSV use identical formulas for calculating Hue.
+Yes, both HSL and HSV use same formulas for calculating Hue.
 The hue component is derived the same way in both models
 - it's based on which RGB component is dominant and the relationships between the RGB values.
 This is why the same hue value produces visually similar colors in both models.
 The hue represents the color's position on the color wheel (0-360 degrees),